 These include EmbryoGlue, a special solution which helps your embryo to ‘stick’ to your uterus after transfer; EmbryScope time-lapse incubators for undisturbed embryo culture that give us detailed analysis of development so only the best embryos are chosen; and procedures such as Endometrial Scratching, performed just before IVF, to help embryos implant.

 Our pregnancy rates are confirmed and recorded by us only when a foetal heartbeat has been detected via our ultrasound team, this is referred to as a clinical pregnancy.
-All numbers below relate to confirmed clinical pregnancies only.
+The numbers below relate to confirmed clinical pregnancies only for patients aged under 38 years.

+The Human Fertilisation and Embryology Authoity (HFEA) collect data about the treatments we carry out.
 As a HFEA-licensed clinic, we report all our figures to the HFEA for official recording.
+You can see our latest statistics here.

 Understanding IVF and infertility treatment success rates

-It’s important to be cautious when using success rates as a basis of comparison between private infertility clinics:
+So here's why it’s important to be cautious when using success rates as a basis of comparison between fertility clinics:

 Clinical pregnancy or positive pregnancy test?
 Some clinics use their biochemical pregnancy rates as an indication of success, but what this means is simply the numbers of positive pregnancy tests reported by patients, and not confirmed, clinical pregnancies when a foetal heartbeat is detected through ultrasound scan.
 We only publish data relating to our clinical pregnancies – not our patients who report positive pregnancy tests - as this can artificially increase success rates.
 Read our blog here about success rates.